We had quite

 about twenty feet high.
 Another 100 feet

-I arrive at the top of Native American Falls, I scramble down the steep bank
+I arrive at the top of Native American Falls and scramble down the steep bank

-about ten feet to a flat rock hoping to get a picture, but the angle is all
+about ten feet to a flat rock hoping to get a picture.
+The angle is all

 wrong plus too many small tree branches obstructing the view not to mention I